Atlas Rules Resources Adventures Stories FAQ Search Links

 Roeland is not interested in the politics of Glantri so he instructs his spokesman to vote with House Linden on all matters.
 Roeland has the complete support of his people and faces no internal issues or opposition in his dominion.

 Roeland is being watched however by a curious party, the Prince of Boldavia, and High Master of the Secret Craft of Necromancy, Prince Morphail.
-Morphail was informed by Timenko of his sponsorship of Roeland and of Roeland ‘unique’ interest in the powers of Necromancy.
+Morphail was informed of the sponsorship of Roeland and of Roeland ‘unique’ interest in the powers of Necromancy.
 Morphail is watching Roeland to see what Roeland secrets might be to unlock or advances Roeland might discover.
-Morphail has issued orders to his pawns that Roeland, now a noble, is not to be tampered with or given the gift of eternal life.
-If he want it, Morphail will grant it to him personally.
-Other than the Prince of Boldavia and the undead nobles of House Igorov Roeland has no allies or enemies in Glantri political circles as he is a non-entity and totally with House Linden.
+Other than the Prince of Boldavia and the undead nobles of House Igorov, Roeland has no personal allies or enemies of his own in Glantri political circles.

 (Prince Morphail Gorevitch-Woszlany)